 For example, one of my clients’ CTOs often insists on leading their sessions.
 I am more than happy for him to take the lead because I’ve found that he is able to draw more information from his team; he understands the product, the technology, and most importantly the team itself.
 He has a firm grasp of their strengths and weaknesses and opts to call on particular team members in relation to a certain question – rather than simply throwing the question out there for everyone to field.
 By directing the initial question to the team member best suited, he is often provided with a better start to the discussion.
 From here, other team members can build upon the initial answer.

 Predicting the future of your product is just one way to maximize the value of your patent – it is also very important to understand the patent landscape.
 Simply put, this means you need to be able to identify patents, patent applications and similar products that exist within the same technical field or product space.
 This involves more than merely carrying out an “art search”; it involves considering actual products that are out there already.

 I have a number of larger clients who come to me for assistance.
 When they submit a new idea, I’m not the only one who casts an eye over it.
 I involve a team that includes MBAs and other analysts – as well as myself.
 Nonlegal experts research the product landscape, including competitors’ products that fall within the same technical space as the company’s current idea.

 - If the idea is already patented, then money is wasted by going ahead – we redirect it elsewhere, towards a new idea.

-- If the idea is untouched, our industry research gives us a clearer picture in terms of where the industry is heading – this feeds back into creating a patent with future vision.
+- If the idea is untouched, our industry research gives us a clearer picture in terms of where the industry is heading – this feeds back into creating a patent with a future vision.

 Identifying other assets within the technical field has a number of benefits.
 It can make it possible to not only determine the direction of the industry, but can also point out concepts overlooked by competitors, pinpoint future products/product features, unearth additional advantages, and identify potential gaps in the idea itself.